Key differences between Japanese and Western animation in style, narrative and visual culture

 Use of time and narrative rhythm

-In anime, narrative time is flexible, allowing for paused scenes that highlight details and emotional states with calm and depth.
+In anime, narrative time is flexible, allowing for slow scenes that highlight details and emotional states calmly and deeply.

-In contrast, Western animation uses a more agile pace and short narrative structures to maintain continuous interest and visual fluidity.
+Instead, Western animation uses a more agile pace and short narrative structures to maintain continued interest and visual fluidity.

-This difference in the use of time influences how each style builds the atmosphere and the viewer's connection with the story.
+This difference in the use of time influences how each style builds the atmosphere and the viewer's connection to the story.

-These differences are manifestations of individual values and sensibilities that influence how stories and characters are represented.
+These differences are manifestations of one's own values and sensitivities that influence how stories and characters are represented.

 Exploring these particularities helps to better understand the cultural richness that each tradition brings to the art of animation.